 I don’t mean to come across as rude, but I need to make a clear comparison between European digital nomads and American ones.
 I don’t have exact data to back it up, but rather many data points from having met hundreds of digital nomads as I travel around the world.
 People like to open up to me about their personal finances :).

 European digital nomads typically earn โ‚ฌ2,500-โ‚ฌ3,000 after taxes.
-For Europe, this is a great salary.
-Most are very content with these figures.
+For Europe, this is a decent salary.
+Most are content with these figures.

 American digital nomads in contrast would probably not get out of bed for such an amount ($3,000-$3,500 per month).
 Earning $6,000-$7,000 per month is fairly standard, as well as 6 figures.